 Previous GeneCards Identifiers for PDE4C Gene

 The protein encoded by this gene belongs to the cyclic nucleotide phosphodiesterase (PDE) family, and PDE4 subfamily.
 This PDE hydrolyzes the second messenger, cAMP, which is a regulator and mediator of a number of cellular responses to extracellular signals.
 Thus, by regulating the cellular concentration of cAMP, this protein plays a key role in many important physiological processes.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.[provided by RefSeq, Jul 2011]

 GeneCards Summary for PDE4C Gene

 PDE4C (Phosphodiesterase 4C, CAMP-Specific) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include 3,5-cyclic-AMP phosphodiesterase activity.
+Diseases associated with PDE4C include ocular hypotension.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
+GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE7A.